tomnurse/form-storage/README.md

 # formStorage
 **Temporarily store user input with the Web Storage API**

-formStorage is a small set of functions aimed at making simple data capture and retrieval possible across for simple multiple-page HTML prototypes – especially those that are cached offline – through use of the WebStorage API.
+formStorage is a small set of functions aimed at making simple data capture and retrieval possible for simple HTML prototypes across multiple pages – especially those that are cached offline – through use of the WebStorage API.

 ## Usage